All Products

 2. If the response carries only the ETag header, the TTL is 10 seconds.

-4. If the response does not carry the ETag, Last-Modified, Cache-Control, or Expires header, the static file is not cached on the POP.
+4. If the response does not carry the ETag, Last-Modified, Cache-Control, or Expires header, the file is not cached on the POP.

 HTTP caching mechanisms

-HTTP provides three types of headers that can be used to control caching behavior.
+HTTP provides three types of headers that can be used to control caching behavior:

 When a client requests resources from a server, the client and server define the TTL of the returned resources that are cached on the POPs.
 The resources expire when the TTL ends.

-HTTP provides the following types of headers that can be used to define the cache TTL.
+HTTP provides the following types of headers that can be used to define the cache TTL:

 Header